Alcohol and Drug Prevention

-We provide alcohol education presentations known as BASICS—Brief Alcohol Screening in College Students.
-The program combines brief motivational intervention with Marshall student social norms regarding alcohol use.
+Our alcohol prevention programs are based on motivational interviewing practices, brief motivational intervention with Marshall student social norms regarding alcohol use.

 The AlcoholEdu is an online course that allows college and university students to enter information about their drinking patterns and receive feedback about their use of alcohol.
-The course takes approximately two hours to complete.
+The course takes approximately 1.5 hours to complete.
 (Note: You will need a printer to print your feedback).
+Another online course students have access to is Alcohol eCheckUP To Go.

-An issue on Marshall’s campus that SHEP takes great strides in educating and preventing students from is marijuana use.
-A new addition to the SHEP education materials is an online education class, which can be accessed here.
+MU Wellness takes great strides in educating and preventing students from marijuana use.
+A new addition to the MU Wellness education materials is an online education class, Marijuana eCHECKUP TO GO.

 Other Illegal Drugs